RTEMS/rtems-docs/c_user/event_manager.rst

 - Target Task is Blocked Waiting for Events

-  - If the waiting task’s input event condition is satisfied, then the task is made ready for execution.
+  - If the waiting task's input event condition is satisfied, then the task is made ready for execution.

-  - If the waiting task’s input event condition is not satisfied, then the event set is posted but left pending and the task remains blocked.
+  - If the waiting task's input event condition is not satisfied, then the event set is posted but left pending and the task remains blocked.